Information for foreign students

 For us to be able to assess your motivation, potential, ambition and skills we need to see different sides of what you do.
 If you show work samples containing only the expression you like best, or the interest you spend most time on, it may be difficult for us to assess your application.
-Keep in mind that a certain width in your application helps us to get an idea of your sense of colour and form, vision, and ability to communicate your ideas.
+Keep in mind that a certain width in your application helps us to get an idea of your sense of color and form, vision, and ability to communicate your ideas.
 One of the reasons that we are helped seeing the applicant’s work with mandatory assignments is that we get a glimpse of how the applicant see things, think and work within a given framework.

 You choose which material you want to draw in – pencil, ink, charcoal or chalk.
 Painting materials could be for example oil, acrylic, gouache, watercolor, pastel chalk or spray paint.

 It is important that you provide the correct number of work samples and that the mandatory task is included.
 Otherwise, your application is incomplete and will not be processed.
 You may display up to 18 different images including the compulsory and voluntary work samples.
 Allowed file types are jpg and png.
-Each image must not exceed 3 MB (when it is unopened).
+Each image must not exceed 5 MB (when it is unopened).

-When you apply some of our programs – Graphic Design and Illustration, Design and Architecture, Ceramics Design and Craft and Metaldesign and Craft – we need to see additional mandatory assignments
+When you apply to our one-year programs (40 weeks) – General Art, Crafts and Design / Design and Architecture / Graphic Design and Illustration / Textile Design and Craft / Ceramics Design and Craft / Metaldesign and Craft / Woodwork and Design – we need to see additional mandatory assignments.

 Graphic Design and Illustration

-– designing a logo
+– design a logo

 Design and Architecture